MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 <html>
 <head>
 <style>
-/*<!-- WARNING: No indent-left spacing permitted in style sheet in pandoc md.
+/*<!-- WARNING: No indent-left spacing is permitted in a style sheet in pandoc md.
 If you indent it, it becomes text and not HTML style sheet.
 -->*/
 th {
 background-color: yellow;
 font-family: sans-serif;
 }
-td {
-border: 1px solid black;
-}
 table {
 width: 90%;
 border-collapse: collapse;
+padding: 20px;
+}
+td {
+border: 1px solid black;
+padding: 1ex;
 }
 h1, h2, h3, h4 {
 font-family: Helvetica, Arial, sans-serif;